Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Mabel in MN

 I use a product I bought at a "Smart & Final" store.
 It is called, logically enough, Stainless Steel Cleaner.
-The manufacturer is Iris.
-If the cheaper alternatives don't do the trick, perhaps this will.

 We just had granite countertops installed with a $600 stainless steel undermount sink.
 Put the baking stone in there to wash, scratched the bottom of the sink horribly.
 The finish is a brushed stainless steel.
 Is another finish better or more durable?
 I may ask the installer to change it out.